Canada Spousal Visa Guide 2025

 Your spouse/partner needs to travel frequently.

-Canadian Spousal Sponsorship Requirements
+Spousal Sponsorship Application Requirements

 To qualify as a sponsor for your spouse, common-law partner, or conjugal partner, you must meet the following requirements set by the IRCC: